fluent/fluent-operator/README.md

 - **`ClusterFilter`**: Defines cluster-level filter config sections.
 - **`ClusterOutput`**: Defines cluster-level output config sections.

 Each **`ClusterInput`**, **`ClusterParser`**, **`ClusterFilter`**, **`ClusterOutput`** represents a Fluent Bit config section, which are selected by **`ClusterFluentBitConfig`** via label selectors.
-The operator watches those objects, constructs the final config, and finally creates a Secret to store the config.
-This secret will be mounted into the Fluent Bit DaemonSet.
+Fluent Operator watches those objects, constructs the final config, and finally creates a Secret to store the config which will be mounted into the Fluent Bit DaemonSet.
 The entire workflow looks like below:

 ![Fluent Bit workflow](docs/images/fluent-bit-operator-workflow.svg)

-To enable fluent-bit to pick up and use the latest config whenever the fluent-bit config changes, a wrapper called fluent-bit watcher is added to restart the fluent-bit process as soon as fluent-bit config changes are detected.
-This way the fluent-bit pod needn't be restarted to reload the new config.
-The fluent-bit config is reloaded in this way because there is no reload interface in fluent-bit itself.
+To enable Fluent Bit to pick up and use the latest config whenever the Fluent Bit config changes, a wrapper called Fluent Bit watcher is added to restart the Fluent Bit process as soon as Fluent Bit config changes are detected.
+This way, the Fluent Bit pod needn't be restarted to reload the new config.
+The Fluent Bit config is reloaded in this way because there is no reloading interface in Fluent Bit itself.
 Please refer to this [known issue](https://github.com/fluent/fluent-bit/issues/365) for more details.

 ![fluentbit-operator](docs/images/fluentbit-operator.svg)